James D. Johnson: Campaigns of 1966 and 1968

-Johnson's then 40-year-old wife, Virginia, meanwhile, ran for the governorship in the same Democratic primary election, making her the first woman in Arkansas to run for governor.
-She lost the primary by a wide margin in a runoff with State Representative Marion H. Crank of rural Foreman in Little River County, who was in turn was narrowly defeated by Rockefeller in the general election.
-(Another candidate in the primary was former Arkansas Attorney General Bruce Bennett of El Dorado, who was first elected in 1956, the year that Johnson challenged Faubus.
-Bennett, at the time a segregationist, himself unsuccessfully opposed Faubus in the 1960 gubernatorial primary.)

-Johnson made three more bids for office, all unsuccessful.
+Johnson made four more bids for office, all unsuccessful.
+In 1968, he sought the Democratic nomination for the U.S. Senate in the Democratic Primary against J. William Fulbright while his wife, Virginia, sought the Democratic nod in the Governor's race to challenge the reelection of 1966 foe Rockefeller.
+Both lost, yet Johnson headed the third party effort of former Alabama Governor George Wallace while running for the Senate as a Democrat.
+In 1972, he lent key support to Senator John McLellan in a tight runoff against Representative David Pryor.
+He passed on a second run against Fulbright in 1974, opting instead to support the comeback bid of Orval Faubus for Governor, which he lost to Pryor.

 In 1976, he unsuccessfully challenged the re-election bid of Chief Justice Carleton Harris of the Arkansas Supreme Court, but lost with 44% of the vote.
 In 1980, expressing alarm that Pulaski County Circuit Judge Richard Adkisson, who Johnson considered too liberal, would succeed Harris as Chief Justice, Johnson mounted a petition drive to get on the ballot as an Independent, but fell short of the required signatures.
 Adkisson won the Democratic primary and was unopposed in the general election.

-After his son, Mark, was appointed to the cabinet of Governor Frank White (a Republican), Johnson hinted he would switch parties.
+After his son, Mark Johnson, was appointed to the cabinet of Governor Frank White (a Republican), Johnson hinted he would switch parties.
 In 1983 he did so and ran as the GOP nominee for Chief Justice in 1984, but lost by a 58-42% margin to Jack Holt, Jr., a nephew of Frank Holt, whom Johnson had defeated for the gubernatorial nomination in 1966.